 In 1987 Ken Healy purchased Barberstown from Eric Clapton.
-At that time the hotel was a 10 bedroom guest house with 3 bathrooms, after renovation, it is now a 4 star 59 bedrooms Failte approved hotel.
+At that time the hotel was a 10-bedroom guest house with 3 bathrooms, after renovation, it is now a 4-star 59 bedrooms Failte approved hotel.
 Barberstown Castle is a member of Ireland’s Blue Book group of exquisite Castles and Country Homes as well as a member of the Historic Hotels of Europe.

 During the renovation in 1996, a tunnel was discovered that linked the castle to the local church in Straffan.
-We wonder what it was used for?
+Do we wonder what it was used for?
 It is said that ‘it is thought to have been used during penal times’.
 A Priest’s Hole, originally constructed to protect the priests of the town in penal times has also been located in the Castle.

 We love legends and stories and none better than the one relating to Barberstown Castle.
 One of the owners who were desperate to retain ownership of the castle is reputedly buried in the original part of the Castle – the Tower of the Castle Keep.
 Apparently, at that time the lease of the Castle stated ‘that the lease would expire when the last male member of the family was underground’ meaning on his death.
 The women of the family cleverly had him buried in the Tower of the Castle Keep ensuring that the family continued to hold the lease.